PrinceBunBun981/sotwe-media-fetcher/README.md

 - `--noextra`: **Optional.** Prevents downloading media from retweets and conversations.
 - `--dupe`: **Optional.** Prevents the download from stopping when it encounters media you already have saved.
   > Note: This is only accounted for regular posts, when encountering retweets it will continue to download until reaching a regular post from `user` with the day before the last saved date (to account for new media on the same day).
 If you used the `--noextra` flag initally, then decide you want to download all extra media, use the `--dupe` flag.
+- `--update`: **Optional.** Iterates through all users who have had their media downloaded and pulls the latest media for each.
+This is only done for users in the `media` folder, not in `_extra`.

 ## Notes
 - The script will download images and videos associated with the user's account.